😩 Struggling to sleep? ShutEye® might be the answer! 👍

 In the ShutEye App®, you can opt for sounds like:

-Try For Free
+Get ShutEye App For Free

 6. Wear headphones or earplugs

-Moreover, it can lead to:
+Moreover, it can also lead to an increased risk of:

 • High blood pressure